A child’s first dental visit doesn’t have to be scary or traumatic.

 In fact, it’s fairly easy to have a great first experience if both the parent and pediatric dentist work together.
+Learn more about the Benefits of a Pediatric Dentist.

 At Country Dental, we follow the Canadian Dental Association’s recommendation that a child first see a dentist within six months of cutting their first tooth or before their first birthday, whichever comes first.